 Researcher Development Resources

 SOAS is committed to supporting our research staff and offers a range of training opportunities and resources for researcher development.
 Be sure to check with your academic department about further opportunities for training, events, mentoring and other resources.
+The Research Planning Templates will also help you to plan your research.

 The Research Office offers funding awareness, training and networking events throughout the year.
 These events are advertised in the weekly research bulletin.
 You can find the resources used in previous events on MySOAS.